 Risk likelihood and impact matrix (risk level)

-The risk likelihood and impact matrix is a grid for mapping likelihood of each risk occurrence and its impact to the project objectives if that risk occurs.
-Risks are prioritized according to their potential implications on project objectives.
+The risk likelihood and impact matrix is a grid for mapping likelihood of each risk occurrence and its impact to the project objectives in case the risk occurs.
+Risks are prioritized according to their potential consequences on the project objectives.